muzixing/PatternOfResume/README.md

 This Pattern of Resume is provided by Cheng Li.

-You are more than wecome to share it with your friends if you think it is good enough.
+You are more than welcome to share it with your friends if you think it is good enough.

 I hope my work can help you.